 What kind of clues?
 Well perhaps you’re sitting at your desk right now having jumped from project to project not quite able to dig in and focus on any of them…classic brain fog.
-Or maybe you have a friend suffering from depression or your child is struggling with test concentration and/or feeling anxious about school in general?
-Both examples of brains that need strengthening.
-Then there’s the dreaded diagnosis of Alzheimer’s.
+Or maybe you have a friend suffering from depression or your child is struggling with test concentration and/or feeling anxious about school in general.
+Both are examples of brains that need strengthening.
+Then there’s the dreaded diagnosis of Alzheimer’s or those “senior moments” when recall seems to get harder as we age.
 The list can go on and on, but you get the idea.

-As a nutritionist, I work with many clients who have problems with memory or focus.
+As a dietitian, I work with many clients who have problems with memory or focus.
 I also work with clients who have anxiety, depression, foggy brain, ADD/ADHD and chronic concussion issues, etc. Another thing these clients have in common?
-They often believe the myth that all fats are bad, when eating beneficial fats is the number one thing you need for a healthy brain.
+They often believe the myth that all fats are bad when, in reality, eating beneficial fats is the number one thing you need for a healthy brain.

 Cod Liver Oil

 Remember when your grandma used to say, “Have you had your cod liver oil?”
 I take one teaspoon in the morning and evening with meals.
 This isn’t the hard-to-swallow cod liver oil of the past; it has a lemon flavor which tastes great.
-I love knowing that I’m directly feeding my brain and my son’s; he even calls it his “lemon treat.”
+I love knowing that you’re directly feeding your brain and your kiddos; call it your “lemon treat”!

 Really, what could be better?
 Quality butter directly feeding your brain?
 It’s true!
-Grass-fed organic butter is a source of MCT fats, the quickest source of brain fuel as they are easily absorbed into the body and fuel the brain with ketones (an alternative to glucose for brain energy).
+Grass-fed organic butter is a source of MCT fats and is the quickest source of brain fuel as they are easily absorbed into the body and fuel the brain with ketones (an alternative to glucose for brain energy).

 Omega-3 is an essential fatty acid that is critical for brain health and for reducing inflammation.
 DHA and EPA are the two main components of omega-3.
 As mentioned, DHA makes up 60 percent of the fat in your brain, while EPA reduces inflammation throughout the body.
 Studies have shown omega-3 can be helpful for people with hypertension, heart disease, asthma, arthritis, diabetes, Crohn’s disease and Alzheimer’s.

 The tastiest way to get more omega-3 in your diet is to increase your consumption of fatty fish like salmon, sardines, trout and albacore tuna.
 The easiest way to incorporate this fatty acid is by supplementing with 1,000mg up to 3,000mg daily.
 If you’re dealing with a current brain issue, you could go up to 6,000mg daily.
-For more on that listen to a recent Dishing Up Nutrition podcast that explored the connection between omega-3 and concussion recovery.
+For more on that listen to a past Dishing Up Nutrition podcast with guest Dr. Lewis, founder and President of the Brain Health Education and Research Foundation, that explored the connection between omega-3 and concussion recovery.

 Making a few simples changes in your diet can make a big difference.
 If you want to think better, remember better and feel better, start cultivating a perspective of “What fat have I fed my brain today?”